Measurement of the angle between jet axes in pp collisions at $\sqrt{s} = 5.02$ TeV: Results and discussion

-The analytic predictions are provided as normalized densities $(1/\sigma_{\rm jet})({\rm d}\sigma_{\rm jet}/{\rm d}\DeltaR)$ for the \DeltaR{} observable in different \pTjet{} intervals (of 5 \GeVc{} width) for the nominal case, as well as for the results obtained by systematically varying the scales that appear in the calculation to account for theoretical uncertainties.
+The analytic predictions are provided as normalized densities $(1/\sigma_{\rm jet})({\rm d}\sigma_{\rm jet}/{\rm d}\DeltaR)$ for the \DeltaR{} observable in different \pTjet{} intervals (of 5 \GeVc{} width) for the nominal case, as well as for the results obtained by systematically varying the scales that appear in the calculation to account for theoretical uncertainties~\cite{Cal:2019gxa}.
 The first step in the correction corresponds to multiplying the spectrum by the average value of the inclusive cross section in the considered \pTjet{} interval to obtain the distribution for ${\rm d}\sigma_{\rm jet}/{\rm d}\DeltaR$.
 The cross section used was calculated at Next-to-Leading Order (NLO) with resummation of logarithms of the jet radius at NLL~\cite{Kang:2016mcy}.
 The scaled distributions are stored in 2D histograms in $p_{\rm T}$ and \DeltaR{} and multiplied by the 4D response matrices described in the previous paragraph to obtain the analytic predictions for charged-particle jets.
-Subsequently, the resulting 2D histograms are corrected bin-by-bin to account for multi-parton interactions (MPI), and projected onto the observable axis for a range in \pTchjet{} equal to that of the measured distribution.
+Subsequently, the resulting 2D histograms are corrected to account for MPI effects by multiplying bin-by-bin by the ratio of the simulated distribution without and with MPI effects included.
+The result is projected onto the observable axis for a range in \pTchjet{} equal to that of the measured distribution.
 The final theory prediction corresponds to the curve obtained from the nominal calculation.
 Additionally, the other results obtained from the systematic scale variations are equally corrected, and the envelope of all resulting distributions is taken as the theoretical uncertainty on the calculations.

 The use of a Monte Carlo event generator in these corrections introduces a model dependence, the significance of which is explored by applying the correction procedure with two different generators: PYTHIA~8 with the Monash 2013 tune~\cite{Skands:2014pea} and Herwig~7 with the default tune~\cite{Gieseke:2012ft}.